LoadPipe/hamza-chat/docker-v2/README.md

 docker compose up -d
 ```

-NOTE: websocket may not start properly, to restart, do (2) first, then
+NOTE: websocket may not start properly due to insufficient permissions from the database.
+Continue from (2a) will resolve the issue.

 2a.
 Import the init.sql script:
 ```bash